-- 10. After the Corona Police Department has investigated and determined that the resident is indeed missing, the Dean of Administrative Services (or designee) shall call the resident's designated Emergency Contact Person to give notification of the results of the initial police investigation.
-For residents less than 18 years of age and not emancipated, parents/guardians shall be given similar notification. - 11.
+- After the Corona Police Department has investigated and determined that the resident is indeed missing, the Dean of Administrative Services (or designee) shall call the resident's designated Emergency Contact Person to give notification of the results of the initial police investigation.
+For residents less than 18 years of age and not emancipated, parents/guardians shall be given similar notification. - 2.
 YACPA staff shall continue to cooperate and collaborate with law enforcement in continuing efforts to locate the missing student.

-Campus housing residents may register a confidential emergency contact to be notified if it is determined that a student is missing.
-Emergency contact information will only be available to campus housing staff, YACPA executive staff members and law enforcement authorities in furtherance of a missing person investigation.
+Emergency contact information will only be available to YACPA executive staff members and law enforcement authorities in furtherance of a missing person investigation.
 It is highly recommended that residents take advantage of this program.
 Even if a student has not registered a confidential emergency contact, local law enforcement should be contacted.